 OK, enough gabbing.
 Here are all the backpacking essentials you’ll need to stay comfortable in the hostels in Europe!

-- Lightweight Combination Locks: You’ll need locks for most of the hostel lockers (fwiw, never stay in a hostel that doesn’t have a place to lock up your valuables).
-We also find that many of the hostels in Europe actually provide or include a key for a built-in lock, which is nice.
-I recommend bringing a few of these anyway – we also use them to lock every zipper on all of our bags to deter potential thieves.
+- Lightweight Combination Locks: You’ll want to discourage opportunity theft by putting locks on all of your bags – that extra step makes you a harder mark which is often enough to make stealing your stuff not worth it!
 Important Note: TSA-friendly locks are OK for checked baggage, but for our day bags and non-checked luggage we actually prefer locks that AREN’T TSA friendly, like these, because it’s apparently super easy to manufacture keys that can open all TSA locks.
 Scary.

-- Outlet Splitters: Outlets are at a premium in Europe, especially at hostels – they’re just never as common as you want them to be!
+- Outlet Splitters: Outlets are at a premium in Europe – they’re just never as common as you want them to be!
 Enter outlet splitters: now, you only need to find 1 functioning outlet, which means you can bring fewer plug adapters.
 Congratulations, you now possess the power to turn a single outlet into 3 outlets or even 3 outlets & 2 USB ports!
 You just might be your hostel dorm’s resident hero.

 - Portable, Lockable Safe: This little tool totally verges on extra, but it’s so useful that I’m including it anyway.
-It’s a little lockable safe that can fit your passport, phone, money, and other small valuables and attach to the legs of your bunk bed so that you can easily access them.
-Sometimes you’ll get lucky and your hostel will have trundle drawers for easy access, but that’s not always the case – one particular hostel that we stayed at in Brussels only had full-sized lockers available IN THE LOBBY.
+It’s a little lockable safe that can fit your passport, phone, money, and other small valuables.
+It even attach to the legs of your bed.
+This is an essential if you’re staying in a hostel – sometimes you’ll get lucky and your hostel will have trundle drawers close to the bed for easy access, but that’s not always the case – one particular hostel that we stayed at in Brussels only had full-sized lockers available IN THE LOBBY.
 (WHY!?)
 Heck, even if your locker is more than arm’s length away, this handy little guy makes it super convenient to stash everything right next to you while you sleep!

 - Travel Slippers: I know this sounds super unnecessary, but these are one of those rare “luxury items” that are SO worth it.
 Here’s the thing about Europe in the winter: it’s cold.
 The floors are cold.
 And the bathroom is probably at LEAST several feet away on that stupid, cold floor.
 But you have to shower, because – ya know, germs.
-So you have a few choices: bring a whole extra pair of shoes just for walking to the shower, try to put socks on while your feet are still wet, or run like the wind across the freezing cold floor, tracking water and misery everywhere.
+So you have a few choices: bring a whole extra pair of shoes just for walking to the shower, try to put socks on while your feet are still wet, put your giant winter boots on every time you have to leave your room, or run like the wind across the freezing cold floor, tracking water and misery everywhere.
 OR?
 Just bring slippers.
 They’re SO NICE to have.
-You can wear them to breakfast, to the lounge, to the shower, absolutely anywhere in the hostel – and you’ll raise your comfort level to infinity.
-There’s nothing more cozy and homey than plopping a little pair of slippers down next to your bunk bed and sliding into them in the morning.
-We like to steal free slippers from fancy hotels, but we also have a pair of these for after we’re forced to throw them away.
-If you really want to pamper your feet, these slippers are lined with sherpa.
-Oooooh, you fancy!
+You can wear them to breakfast, to the lounge, to the shower – and you’ll raise your comfort level to infinity.
+There’s nothing more cozy and homey than plopping a little pair of slippers down next to your bed and sliding into them in the morning.
+We even wear our slippers on long plane rides … and at home, like, every day!

-- Travel Towel: Yes, most hostels in Europe will provide you with towels free of charge.
+- Travel Towel: Yes, most hotels in Europe will provide you with towels free of charge.
 BUT, there is no guarantee that those towels will actually fit around your body.
-And as a tall, curvy, size 14 woman, they never do.
-So use the hostel towel for your hair and bring a full-sized travel towel instead.
-That way when you’re taking your leisurely stroll down the hall in your warm, cozy slippers, you won’t be accidentally flashing everyone too.
+And as a tall, curvy woman, they never do.
+So use the hotel’s towel for your hair and bring a full-sized travel towel instead.
+As a bonus, if you’re staying in a budget-friendly place with “shared bathrooms” and taking your leisurely post-shower stroll down the hall in your warm, cozy slippers, you won’t be accidentally flashing everyone too.

-- Travel Laundry Supplies: Most hostels offer laundry services but … look, we’re cheap AF.
-We rely on our anti-microbial clothing to do most of the work, and then we do a little bit of handwashing in the sink or shower, mostly so we can pack fewer pairs of undies!
+- Travel Laundry Supplies: Look, nobody wants to do laundry on vacation.
+But also, we pack light!
+So we rely on our anti-microbial clothing to do most of the work, and then we do a little bit of handwashing in the sink or shower, mostly so we can pack fewer pairs of undies!
 All you’ll need is a tiny bottle of concentrated soap like this laundry wash (a little bottle of plain castile soap like this works just fine too – and you can use it in the shower, too) and a little travel clothesline to hang your clothes up to dry.
 The heater and super-dry air will do the job just fine, and we find that our merino wool travel undies typically dry completely in under 24 hours.
 (Optional: some folks also bring a sink stopper, too – but we typically just bring our dirty clothes into the shower with us.
 Saves water, way easier, we’re lazy, bla bla.)

 What to Wear in Europe in Winter